2023-12-29

 * Paul Graham: how to do philosophy.

-Russell on Aristotle's Politics.
+Russell on Aristotle's Politics5.

 McTaggart on Time.